NEW: Devyani Khobragade reiterated her innocence as she left the U.S., India says

 Khobragade “affirmed her determination to ensure that the episode would not leave a lasting impact on her family, in particular, her children, who are still in the United States,” the ministry said.

-Federal prosecutors allege Khobragade promised in the visa application, under which her housekeeper moved from India to the United States, to pay her at least the minimum wage in New York, and to require she work no more than 40 hours per week.
+Federal prosecutors allege Khobragade promised in the visa application under which her housekeeper moved from India to the United States to pay her at least $9.75 per hour, the minimum wage in New York, and to require she work no more than 40 hours per week.

-They allege that Khobragade then had the housekeeper, Sangeeta Richard, sign a second contract, which set her pay her far below the minimum wage and required that she work much longer hours.
+They allege that Khobragade then had the housekeeper, Sangeeta Richard, sign a second contract, which paid her less than $3.31 per hour and required that she work much longer hours.

-Khobragade’s lawyers have repeatedly said the diplomat is not guilty and is entitled to diplomatic immunity.
+Khobragade’s lawyers have repeatedly said she is not guilty and is entitled to diplomatic immunity.

-“She is pleased to be returning to her country,” her attorney Daniel Arshack said Thursday.
+“She is pleased to be returning to her country,” her attorney Dan Arshack said Thursday.
 “Her head is held high.”

 Khobragade “did not make any false statements and she paid her domestic worker what she was entitled to be paid,” he said.